Dementia & Alzheimer's support at home

 We understand the unique nature of dementia with skilled and qualified healthcare professionals available to support customers and their families.

-Everyone experiences dementia differently, so the way symptoms change will be unique to each person, there will be better days and harder days.
-Dementia is a progressive condition.
-That means that symptoms will become stronger over time, this may happen quickly or over several years.
+Dementia is a progressive condition which everyone experiences differently.
+That means that symptoms will become stronger over time, this may happen quickly or over several years and can be broken down into three broad stages.

 Stage One: Early stage dementia